 You should conduct a post mortem analysis of the requirements engineering activities and whole project of this/your group assignment.
 The post mortem should be reported in a separate document from your SRS.
+One post mortem report should be submitted per group.
 It should, in detail, answer the following questions:

-- 1. Which process did you use for your requirements activities in tasks 1-3 of this assignment?
-Show all the steps in time, describe what they constituted and the motivation for why you chose this technique/step at that point of your overall process. - 2.
-Based on the process description from question 1 and the detailed logging information you should summarize how much time was spent (in total and by each group member) on the steps/activities involved as well as for the project as a whole?
-Note that this information will in no way be used for any grading; you do not even know if we think being more efficient (doing more in less time) is better or worse than being more effective (having a better resulting SRS). - 3.
-For each of the requirements specification techniques you should answer all the questions: - 3.1 What was the advantage of this technique based on your experience in this assignment? - 3.2 What was the disadvantage of this technique based on your experience in this assignment? - 3.3 How efficient was the technique, i.e. how good reuquirements did it uncover given the time it took to use? - 3.4 In which situations would you use this technique in a future project? - 3.5 In which situations would you not use this technique in a future project? - 4.
-For your next project which set of techniques (that you used here or that you have not used here but know from theory or other projects) would you use for specifying requirements?
+Requirements Engineering course, Chalmers, DAT230/DIT276 Robert Feld 1.
+Which process did you use for your requirements activities in tasks 1-3 of this assignment?
+Show all the steps in time, describe what they constituted and the motivation for why you chose this technique/step at that point of your overall process.

+2. Based on the process description from question 1 and the detailed logging information you should summarize how much time was spent (in total and by each group member) on the steps/activities involved as well as for the project as a whole?
+Note that this information will in no way be used for any grading; you do not even know if we think being more efficient (doing more in less time) is better or worse than being more effective (having a better resulting SRS).

+3. For each of the requirements specification techniques you should answer all the questions:

+3.1 What was the advantage of this technique based on your experience in this assignment?

+3.2 What was the disadvantage of this technique based on your experience in this assignment?

+3.3 How efficient was the technique, i.e. how good requirements did it help uncover given the time it took to use?

+3.4 In which situations would you use this technique in a future project?

+3.5 In which situations would you not use this technique in a future project?

+4. For your next project which set of techniques (that you used here or that you have not used here but know from theory or other projects) would you use for specifying requirements?
 Why?
 Clearly motivate your selected set of techniques and discuss how they complement each other.
-Consider both the quality of requirements it helps create and how much time is needed to effectively use the technique. - 5.
-What (other than the specification techniques) worked well in how you worked in this project? - 6.
-What (other than the specification techniques) did not work well in how you worked in this project? - 7.
-How did you work together as a group in the project?
-What worked and not in your interaction(s)? - 8.
-What would you do differently in a future but similar project?
+Consider both the quality of requirements it helps create and how much time is needed to effectively use the technique.

-Task 5 - Workshop

-You are to present your proposed requirements in a workshop together with the customers and your competitors.
-You will have 10-15 minutes to give an overview of the requirements you have found and the system you want to build.
-After your competitors present their solution there will be questions from the customers.
-They will then take a decision on a winning team.

-Robert Feldt

-In the course each member of the winning team will get an extra 3 bonus "cushion" on the written exam to be used if you are close to the limit for a higher grade (cannot be used to get "up" to a PASS/3 grade only higher grades).
-A rubric for the workshop will be presented later.
+5. What (other than the specification techniques) worked well in how you worked in this project?

+6. What (other than the specification techniques) did not work well in how you worked in this project?

+7. How did you work together as a group in the project?
+What worked and not in your interaction(s)?

+8. What would you do differently in a future but similar project?

+2. Individual contribution to group work

+After the group assignment you will be asked to evaluate your own as well as your peers contribution to the result and the overall working of the group.
+This can be used as one basis for the grading of an individual.
+It is very important that every group member contributes continuously to the project and group.
+We estimate the effort required for this assignment to be circa 70 hours per person.

-2. Rules of conduct
+3. Rules of conduct

 This assignment is to be performed by and within your group.
 Be advised that any form of plagiarism will render an immediate fail on the course, and the matter will be reported to the university disciplinary board.
-Everything you hand in must be written by your group or properly quoted.
-Please note that you are responsible for everything that bears your name - no matter if it is a group assignment or an individual assignment.
+Everything you hand in must be written by your group or

-2.1 Excuses we have already heard
+3.1 Excuses we have already heard